tomaszwojcik/git-ec/README.md

-git-cc
+git-ec
 ======

-git-cc aka "Git Commit Commander" is a simple terminal tool for selecting and committing multiple files (new, modified, unstaged).
+git-ec aka "Git Easy Commit" is a simple terminal tool for selecting and committing multiple files (new, modified, unstaged).
 It calls system git commands (status, add, commit).

 #### Default keymap